A relation between Dieudonne displays and crystalline Dieudonne theory: From -divisible groups to Dieudonn e displays

-The first three conditions imply that $F$ preserves exact sequences of $K$-modules.
-Thus (4) is automatic if $N$ is finitely presented.
-Moreover (1)--(4) imply that the $K$-module $t_F$ is flat, so (5) implies that $t_F$ is projective.
+The first three conditions imply that the functor $N\mapsto F(K\oplus N)$ preserves exact sequences of $K$-modules.
+Thus \eqref{Ax-def-4} is automatic if $N$ is finitely presented.
+Moreover \eqref{Ax-def-1}-\eqref{Ax-def-4} imply that the $K$-module $t_F$ is flat, so \eqref{Ax-def-5} implies that $t_F$ is projective.

-\begin{Prop} Assume that $F$ satisfies (1)--(5).
+\begin{Prop} Assume that $F$ satisfies \eqref{Ax-def-1}-\eqref{Ax-def-5}.
 Then $F$ is pro-repre\-sented by a complete $\Lambda$-algebra $B$.
-Let $\tilde t$ be a projective $\Lambda$-module which lifts $t_F$.
+Let $\tilde t$ be a projective $\Lambda$-module of finite type which lifts $t_F$.
 Then $B$ is isomorphic to the complete symmetric algebra $\Lambda[[\tilde t^*]]$, where ${}^*$ means dual.
 This is a power series ring over $\Lambda$ if $t_F$ is a free $K$-module. \end{Prop}